openaustralia/yinyo/README.md

 * [Helm](https://github.com/helm/helm#install)
 * MinIO - `helm install stable/minio`

-### What is the purpose of Minio?
+### What is the purpose of MinIO?

-In their words [Minio](https://min.io/) is "The 100% Open Source, Enterprise-Grade, Amazon S3 Compatible Object Storage".
+In their words [MinIO](https://min.io/) is "The 100% Open Source, Enterprise-Grade, Amazon S3 Compatible Object Storage".
 We'll be using it to store sqlite databases, caches for compiling scrapers, and backups.